actoron/jadex/docs/tutorials/quickstart-bdi/02 Goals and Plans.md

 agent the process is as follows:

 1. We create the goal and add it with `dispatchTopLevelGoal()`.
-2. The Jadex framework selects the `exampleBehavior()` as a suitable plan and executes the method.
+2. The Jadex framework selects the `performPatrolPlan()` as a suitable plan and executes the method.
-3. Our plan implementation in that method causes the agent to move to the specified locations on after another and finally the plan method returns.
+3. Our plan implementation in that method causes the agent to move to the specified locations one after another and finally the plan method returns.
 4. The Jadex framework notices that the plan is finished and considers the goal processing to be complete.
 5. In Exercise A1 the goal would now be dropped because processing is finished.
 Due to the `recur=true` flag,